QuantumEntangledAndy/minotaur/tasks.md

   - I expect all students to be able to come up with something original i.e. no coping each other

+1. b) After you have made the events:
-  - HINT: Don't forget to add your new events to
+  - Add your new events to this AFTER YOU HAVE MADE THEM

   ```python
   self.events = [